Table of Contents

 - Bloating, gas, pain, contractions

-In case, there is dominance of Vata Dosha, person feels pain in body, gas, bloating, giddiness and stiffness of joints.
+In case, there is dominance of Vata Dosha, person feels pain in the body, gas, bloating, giddiness and stiffness of joints.
 The pain in joints is severe.

-In Kapha dominance, there are heaviness in body, digestive symptoms like vomiting, indigestion, low appetite etc. and itching and loss of movement.
+In Kapha dominance, there are heaviness in the body, digestive symptoms like vomiting, indigestion, low appetite etc. and itching and loss of movement.

 When there is dominance of Pitta Dosha, person may have fever, digestive symptoms, giddiness, confusion, burning sensation and redness of the affected joints.

-Ayurvedic Medicines used in treatment of Amavata
+Ayurvedic Medicines used in the treatment of Amavata

-There are many medicinal herbs which are used in treatment of Amavata.
+There are many medicinal herbs which are used in the treatment of Amavata.
 The most important herbs include Guggul, Giloy, Eranda / Castor, Nirgundi (Vitex negundo), Prasarini, Rasna (Pluchea lanceolata), Rasona / Garlic (Allium sativum), Shallaki (Boswellia serrata), and Shunthi.
-The decoction prepared from these herbs in various combination shows beneficial effect in disease.
+The decoction prepared from these herbs in various combination shows a beneficial effect in disease.
 The decoction of Dashmula helps to reduce swelling.
 Decoction of Rasna, Giloy, Eranda and ginger gives relief in Amavata.